needle-tools/procedural-stochastic-texturing/Readme.md

 - URP/HDRP through ShaderGraph
 - BuiltIn through includes and a StandardStochastic shader

+See the Samples in Package Manager for more info, especially for Built-In and custom surface shaders.

 ## Contact
 <b>[needle — tools for unity](https://needle.tools)</b> •